Road Traffic (St.

 a parking permit is to be in force for less than 12 months, the fee

-payable shall be, for each month for which the permit is to be in force, an
+payable for each month for which the permit is to be in force is an amount

 13F Issue of parking